Lydia Jazmine: Studio albums

-The One and Only is a studio album released by Ugandan singer Lydia Jasmine in 2025.
-The album features a blend of Afrobeat, R&B, and contemporary gospel influences, showcasing her versatility as an artist.
-It includes collaborations with several local and international musicians and has been praised for its lyrical depth and production quality.
-The release of The One and Only marked a significant milestone in Lydia Jasmine’s career, further establishing her presence in the East African music scene.

 Other work

-In 2017, Jazmine was selected to participate in "Coke Studio Africa 2017", to represent Uganda, for the second consecutive year.
-This time she was paired with Mozambican singer Liloca, and assigned to South African music producer Sketchy Bongo.
+In 2017, Jazmine was selected to participate in Coke Studio Africa 2017, to represent Uganda for the second consecutive year.
+She was paired with Mozambican singer Liloca, and assigned to South African music producer Sketchy Bongo.
 This annual event, sponsored by Coca-Cola, is a non-competitive music show that brings together diverse musicians on the Continent, to work collaboratively with experienced local and intentional musicians and music producers.